mthurber82/readme_generator/README.md

 ## Contributing

-undefined
+Matt Thurber

 ## Tests

 To run tests, run the following command:

 ```
-undefined
+node.index.js
 ```

+When promted for an editor for your entries, it will open in your default text editor.
+Saving and closing the text file will update the entry value in the terminal.

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at mthurber.
+If you have any questions about the repo, open an issue or contact me directly at mthurber82@gmail.com.
 You can find more of my work at [mthurber](https://github.com/mthurber/).